oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     ```

-14. On the worksheet, enter the following command:
+14. On the worksheet, enter the following SQL statement:

     ```text
     <copy>SELECT LOCATION_ID, CITY FROM HCM1.LOCATIONS WHERE LOCATION_ID='1000';